Ishq (2019 film): Critical reception

 Deepika Jayaram of The Times of India rated the movie 3.5 out of 5 stars and wrote, "The film gives a glimpse into the kind of moral policing that many are constantly subjected to, on our streets.
 It also shows how such experiences get etched into the minds of those who have had to go through such ordeals."
 Jayaram also praised Shane Nigam and Ann Sheetal's acting.

 Ashwin Baradwaj of Lensman rated the movie 4/5 and stated, "Ishq is a good example of how to make a message-oriented film.
 Apart from a small dialogue from Shane Nigam towards the end of the film, there is hardly any spoon-feeding here and what you get is an impactful cinema powered by solid performance and craft-filled making."

 Litty Simon of Manorama Online rated the movie 3.5/5 stars and offered, "Without diverting from its serious note, Ishq wins heart for the subtle nuances through which it tried to differentiate between 'love' and 'passion'."

 Akhila Menon of Filmibeat wrote, "Ishq is not just another love story but discusses a highly relevant social issue in a highly effective manner.
 Do watch it..!!" and rated it 3.5/5 stars.

 Cris of The News Minute rated the movie 2/5 stars and said, "The movie begins promisingly enough, becomes a drag after a point and the issue of moral policing that it deals with is not handled well."

 Remake

-The film was remade into Telugu as the same name starring Teja Sajja, Priya Prakash Varrier, Ravindra Vijay and Leona Lishoy (in her Telugu debut and same role she had done in the original version).
-In Hindi as Operation Romeo starring Sidhant Gupta, Vedika Pinto (in her debut film),Sharad Kelkar and Bhoomika Chawla.
-And in Tamil as Aasai starring Kathir, Divya Bharathi (Bachelor fame), Linga (Sindhubaadh fame) and Shamna Kasim.
+The film was remade into Telugu with the same title starring Teja Sajja, Priya Prakash Varrier, Ravindra Vijay and Leona Lishoy (in her Telugu debut and reprising her role from the original film), in Hindi as Operation Romeo starring Sidhant Gupta, Vedika Pinto (in her debut film), Sharad Kelkar and Bhoomika Chawla, and in Tamil as Aasai starring Kathir, Divyabharathi, Linga and Shamna Kasim.